Rhododendron periclymenoides: Taxonomy

 About 860 species belong to the genus Rhododendron.
 Rhododendron periclymenoides was first described by Michaux.
 A synonym of R. periclymenoides is R. nudiflorum but was synonymized in 1962 by Shinners.

 Etymology

-One of the common names of R. periclymenoides is the “pinxterbloom azalea”.
-“Pinxter” is Dutch for the word Pentecost, a name used for the seventh Sunday after Easter.
+One of the common names of R. periclymenoides is the pinxterbloom azalea.
+"Pinxter" is from the Dutch Pinksteren meaning Pentecost, a name used for the seventh Sunday after Easter.
 This is typically around the time when the flowers bloom.

 Toxicity

 Rhododendron periclymenoides has low levels of toxicity, and all parts of the plant may cause vomiting or diarrhoea if ingested in quantity.
 The poisons produced by rhododendrons are known as grayanotoxins, which are a class of neurotoxins.
 These neurotoxins work by blocking the inactivation of sodium channel receptors, causing cell dysfunction.

 The honey which is made by bees which collect pollen from genus Rhododendron species is referred to as “mad honey”.
 Humans who ingest this honey begin exhibiting many of the symptoms listed above as well as hypotension and other irregularities of cardiac rhythm.
 Outside of “mad honey” ingestion, human poisoning by rhododendrons is rare.
 However, pets and other livestock can still ingest the plant parts.
 While not common in the United States, “mad honey” is believed to have medicinal qualities in China.